grafana/tutorials/content/tutorials/stream-metrics-from-telegraf-to-grafana.md

 1. Run Grafana
 1. Log in and go to Configuration -> API Keys
-1. Press "Add API key" button and create a new API token with Admin role
+1. Press "Add API key" button and create a new API token with **Admin** role

 {{< /tutorials/step >}}
 {{< tutorials/step title="Configure and run Telegraf" >}}

+Telegraf is a plugin-driven server agent for collecting and sending metrics and events from databases, systems, and IoT sensors.

 In this tutorial we will be using Telegraf configuration like this: